cchitsiang/awesome-stars/topics.md

 - [ray-project/ray-llm](https://github.com/ray-project/ray-llm) - RayLLM - LLMs on Ray
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [SupaGruen/StableDiffusion-CheatSheet](https://github.com/SupaGruen/StableDiffusion-CheatSheet) - A list of StableDiffusion styles and some notes for offline use.
 Pure HTML, CSS and a bit of JS.
-- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex (GPT Index) is a data framework for your LLM applications
+- [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex (formerly GPT Index) is a data framework for your LLM applications
 - [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - ⚡ Building applications with LLMs through composability ⚡
 - [airbytehq/glossary](https://github.com/airbytehq/glossary) - Data Glossary 🧠: An interactive digital garden for deeper data exploration.
 Learn through a graph and backlinks, enabling layered knowledge discovery.
 - [temporalio/sdk-typescript](https://github.com/temporalio/sdk-typescript) - Temporal TypeScript SDK